 Twenty years ago the number of people who went to galleries or auctions and purchased works of art was very small, and, on average, these people spent a lot of money on what they bought e.g. $20,000-50,000.
-In the last decade the number of people collecting art has grown but, on average, they are spending less.
+In the last decade the number of people collecting art has grown though, on average, they are spending less.

-Interest in Aboriginal art has increased partially because of this.
-However there are two important additional reasons behind its success.
+Interest in Aboriginal art has increased partially because of this, however, there are two important additional reasons behind its success.

 Aboriginal art speaks of nomadic tradition that encompasses a philosophy and traditional lifestyle at one with nature.
 As such it engenders an heroic sense of urgency and seriousness about the current threats facing the natural world.
 It is a window into the oldest continuing culture in the world.
-Beyond their beauty of this spirituality is what defines Australian Aboriginal artworks.
+Beyond their beauty, this spirituality is what defines Australian Aboriginal artworks.

 An intrinsic sense of oneness with nature is the foundation stone of Australian Aboriginal culture.
-It is still reflected within the customs and cultural practices of Australia’s original inhabitants to this day.
+It remains reflected within the customs and cultural practices of Australia’s original inhabitants to this day.
 Their beautiful and significant works of art celebrate a vibrant and powerful culture; one with a special connection to the land of their ancestors, the earth, and the natural world.

 Another important reason is that as wealth has increased, people have sought to show who they are by the environment they create around them.
 In today’s busy world, media, press promotions and the internet aggressively emphasise the importance of the home interior.
 Aboriginal art fits this mindset as a large number of regional styles tend toward abstracted imagery that suits contemporary offices and homes.

-On the strength of this Aboriginal art sales at auction had increased from just $175,000 in 1992 to more than $15 million in 2005.
+On the strength of this, Aboriginal art sales at auction had increased from just $175,000 in 1992 to more than $15 million in 2005.
 It had begun to attract a growing number of financially literate people with a fascination for alternative investments.
 Many were particularly drawn by the excitement that accompanied the numerous record-setting auction prices being established for living Indigenous artists.

-While it had been hard to sell even the most collectable works for $10,000 in 1990 (almost 20 years after the modern Aboriginal art movement had begun) many of these same works were now selling for hundreds of thousands of dollars.
+While it had been hard to sell even the most collectable works for $10,000 in 1990 (almost 20 years after the modern Aboriginal art movement had begun), many of these same works were now selling for hundreds of thousands of dollars.
 Influential market analysts like Robert Milliken enthusiastically endorsed market hype by noting the exponential rise in value of works by recently deceased artists such as Rover Thomas and Emily Kngwarreye.

 In 2008, the global financial crisis first hit investor confidence and total Australian art sales at auction fell from $175 million to $104 million.
 Aboriginal art sales fell by almost 50% to $13.4 million.
 Two years later, in 2010, it was $10.1 million.